 The Hydronaut vessels 2 and 3 are reported as AHFS at December 31, 2023 at an amount based on an offer for sale.
 The offer for sale contains both cash and non-cash considerations.
-The AHFS liability of \$1,158,609 includes the non-cash consideration, which are purchase invoices submitted by the purchaser that will be foregone upon closing of the sale.
+The AHFS liability of \$1,158,609 included the non-cash consideration, which are purchase invoices submitted by the purchaser that will be foregone upon closing of the sale.
 Hydronaut vessels 2 and 3 were sold on January 22, 2024, and the AHFS current asset of December 31, 2023 was offset with the AHFS liability and cash received.

 In December 2023, the Company started negotiations to exit a lease for office space.
-The negotiations completed in March 2024 with the Company agreeing a settlement figure with the lessor of \$657,000.
+The negotiations completed in March 2024 with the Company agreeing a settlement figure with the lessor of \$657,000 to be paid over 8 months commencing April 2024.
 See Note 8, "Leases" for further discussion.
-The accrual is recorded under accrued liabilities on the condensed consolidated balance sheet as of December 31, 2023.
+The accrual is recorded under accrued liabilities on the condensed consolidated balance sheet as of September 30, 2024.